amandasugiharto/dimes/README.md

 ### Note

-Occassionally, a hedge fund will change its' name or will go out of business entirely.
+Occassionally, a hedge fund will change its name or will go out of business entirely.
 Make sure to check for these sorts of things, as it could create errors in the formatting of your database.

 *Many of these parts are reusing code from earlier steps in the process.*